gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

 * `helloworld.c`: an extremely small source file
 * `gzip.c`: a larger real-world application
 * `oggenc.m.c`: even larger, linked with libm.so
-* `single-gcc.c`: all of the gcc source into one source file. used as a stress test.
+* `single-gcc.c`: all of the gcc source in one source file. used as a stress test.

 To test compiling those source file, first prepare the GCC manifest to compile the program: